chimericdream/worldofpannotia.com/src/_skills/jump.md

     _High Jump:_ A high jump is a vertical leap made to reach a ledge high above or to grasp something overhead.
 The DC is equal to 4 times the distance to be cleared.

     If you jumped up to grab something, a successful check indicates that you reached the desired height.
-If you wish to pull yourself up, you can do so with a move action and a DC 15 _climb_ check.
-If you fail the _jump_ check, you do not reach the height, and you land on your feet in the same spot from which you jumped.
+If you wish to pull yourself up, you can do so with a move action and a DC 15 {% skill_link climb %} check.
+If you fail the {% skill_link jump %} check, you do not reach the height, and you land on your feet in the same spot from which you jumped.
 As with a long jump, the DC is doubled if you do not get a running start of at least 20 feet.

     |---
-    | High Jump Distance<sup>1</sup>  | _jump_ DC<sup>2</sup>
+    | High Jump Distance<sup>1</sup>  | {% skill_link jump %} DC<sup>2</sup>
     |-|-
     | 1 foot | 4
     | 2 feet | 8